All SNB banknote series

 Seventh banknote series (1984)

-These banknotes were recalled as of 1 May 2000 and are thus no longer legal tender.
-They can still be exchanged at the Swiss National Bank, however, at full face value for 20 years from the date of recall, i.e. until 30 April 2020.
+These banknotes were recalled as of 30 April 2021 and are thus no longer legal tender.
+They can be exchanged for an unlimited period of time at the Swiss National Bank at full nominal value.

 Sixth banknote series (1976)